elisesamanthadaly/18-PWA/README.md

 # Unit-18-PWA-Homework
 # Online/Offline Budget Trackers

-This applications allows users to manage their budget by entering deposits and expenses.
+This application allows users to manage their budget by entering deposits and expenses.
 The application can be used both online and offline.

 The deployed application can be found [here](https://esd-budget-18.herokuapp.com/).
 The application's GitHub repository can be found [here](https://github.com/elisesamanthadaly/Unit-18-PWA-Homework).